 A continuation of 560a.
 Extends the use of economic analysis to international economic issues including international trade, growth and development, and international finance.
 In addition, emphasis is placed on quantitative tools and analysis of data to address international economic issues and evaluate policies.
+The second half of the course focuses on readings of current issues and debates on international economic issues including relationships among trade liberalization, poverty and inequality, economic growth, and globalization.
 Also ECON 708b.